Skip to main content

 1.1 The Maritime and Coastguard Agency (MCA) is committed to supporting the wellbeing of seafarers and fishers, and recognising the vital role played by their friends and family in supporting them.
 Ensuring that both those at sea and their families can quickly access trusted welfare information is therefore an important part of safeguarding seafarers, retired seafarers and cadets.
 In a period of heightened international uncertainty, it is particularly important that seafarers and their families are aware of, and able to access, reliable sources of welfare information and support.

 1.3 In light of recent events which have disrupted shipping through the Strait of Hormuz, and the resulting impact on seafarers and fishers operating in or near the region, particular emphasis is placed on ensuring that those affected are aware of the welfare support currently available.
-In addition to the information provided in sections 4 and 5, which includes links to maritime charities and welfare organisations, the MCA Seafarer Wellbeing App provides a central point of access to up‑to‑date welfare information and signposting to support services, including relevant Marine Information Notices and charity contacts.
+In addition to the information provided in sections 4 and 5, which includes links to maritime charities and welfare organisations, the MCA Seafarer Wellbeing App provides a central point of access to up‑to‑date welfare information and signposting to support services, including charity contacts and relevant Marine Information Notices specifically MIN 732 (M+F) Amendment 2 guidance for shipowners, fishing vessel owners, seafarers and fishers affected by the conflict in the Middle East.

 2. Seafaring pressures